Blady-Com/gnoga/docs/coding_guidelines.md

 ###14.
 Platform
 Implementation must target Linux, macOS and Windows platform.
-Underlying HTML, CSS, SVG and Javascript code must be conformant to https://www.w3.org/TR/ and executable at least with Firefox.
+Underlying HTML, CSS, SVG and JavaScript code must be conformant to https://www.w3.org/TR/ and executable at least with Firefox.

 ###15.
 Configuration management
 GIT is currently used on repository https://sourceforge.net/projects/gnoga.